AVN Award for Best Actor

 The AVN Award for Best Actor is an award that has been given annually by sex industry company AVN since the award's inception in 1984.

-Till 2008, the award was awarded annually for two different categories–film and video.
-From year 2009, it is awarded annually for a single category.

-First recipient of the award was Richard Pacheco, who was awarded at 1st AVN Awards in 1984 for his performance in Irresistible.
-As of 2025, Mike Horner, Randy Spears, Evan Stone and Tommy Pistol are the most honoured pornographic actors with five awards followed by Steven St. Croix, Tom Byron and Seth Gamble with four awards, Buck Adams and Eric Edwards with three awards while six pornographic actors–Jon Dough, Dale DaBone, Brad Armstrong, Robert Bullock, Jon Martin and James Bonn–have won the award two times.
+Until 2008, the award was awarded annually for two different categories–film and video.
+From 2009, it is awarded annually for a single category.
+First recipient of the award was Richard Pacheco, who was awarded at the 1st AVN Awards in 1984 for his performance in Irresistible.
+As of Jan 2026, Tommy Pistol is the most honored pornographic actor with six awards followed by Mike Horner, Randy Spears, Evan Stone with five awards, Steven St. Croix, Tom Byron and Seth Gamble with four awards, Buck Adams and Eric Edwards with three awards while six pornographic actors–Jon Dough, Dale DaBone, Brad Armstrong, Robert Bullock, Jon Martin and James Bonn–have won the award two times.
 Jamie Gillis is the oldest recipient of the award at the age of 53 for his performance in Bobby Sox (1997) and Steven St. Croix is the youngest recipient of the award at the age of 26 for his performance in Chinatown (1995).
 Two pornographic actors, Mike Horner and Tom Byron, have each won in the most decades–three.
-The most recent recipient is Chad Alva, who was honoured at the 42nd AVN Awards in 2025 for his performance in Alive.
+The most recent recipient is Tommy Pistol, who was honored at the 43rd AVN Awards in 2026 for his performance in Strip.

 Winners and nominees

+Tommy Pistol has been the most frequent winner of the award (six times).

-From top to bottom: Mike Horner, Randy Spears and Evan Stone and Tommy Pistol have been the most frequent winners of the award (five times).
+From top to bottom: Mike Horner, Randy Spears and Evan Stone have won the award five times each.

+As of 2026, this honor has been awarded 65 times.
+Until 2009, the awards made a distinction between the film and video categories with exceptions in the years 1984, 1985 and 1990 when only a film or a video category was recognized but not both.
+Only the film category was retained starting 2009.

 From top to bottom: Steven St. Croix, Tom Byron and Seth Gamble have won the award four times each.

 Buck Adams and Eric Edwards has won the award three times.

 From top to bottom: Jon Dough, Dale DaBone, Brad Armstrong and James Bonn have won the award two times each.